JaymeeDEV/SSH/README.md

 SSH uses both symmetric and asymmetric encrpytion.
 Since asymmetric is more time consuming, generally we use asymmetric encrptyion to share a public key, and from there we use symmetric encryption to make things faster.

 ### Hashing
-This topic is complex, I recommend reading the resources at the end to learn more if you are interested.
+This topic is complex, I recommend reading the HMAC resource at the end to learn more if you are interested.

 Hashing is another type of cryptography used in SSH.
 In the case where someone manages to convince the client or host that they have access to tamper with the messages, we use hashes to verify the authentication of the messages.
 This is done by using ***HMAC*** (hash-based message authentication codes).